minilabdev/minilab-bootcamp/docs/index.md

 * Ace Coding Interview and land a high paying job
 * Personalized feedback and one-on-one mentoring

+## When will Boise Bootcamp start?
+January 2022

 ### Wait...has anything like this been tried before?
 Yes, data will be posted here soon.